 - Anu Vyakhana, a complete review of the Mahabharata (Moksha-dharma) Commentaries on Srimad Bhagavatam

-At the end of his life, he wrote a commentary on the Niyaya Vivarana, Karma Nirnaya, and Krishnamrita Maharnava.
+At the end of his life, Acharya Madhwa wrote a commentary on the Niyaya Vivarana, Karma Nirnaya, and Krishnamrita Maharnava.

-The philosophy of Madhvacharya is called Dvaita Vedanta.
+The philosophy of Madhvacharya (B.N.K.
+Sharma 1962, reprinted by Motilal Banarsidass 2014) is called Dvaita Vedanta.
 Its main points are:

-Sri Madhvacharya developed a dualistic system of philosophy from the Prasthana-Traya, that is, the Upanishads, the Bhagavad Gita, and the Brahma Sutras.
+Sri Madhvacharya developed a dualistic Hindu philosophy system from the Prasthana-Traya, the Upanishads, the Bhagavad Gita, and the Brahma Sutras.
 It is an unqualified dualism.

 Madhva makes an absolute difference between God and animate and inanimate objects.
 God is the only independent reality.
 His Vedanta is the doctrine of absolute differences.
 It is an Atyanta Bheda Darshana (doctrine of absolute difference).

-1. Liberation is the individual soul’s enjoyment of its innate bliss.
-This is Moksha or the final emancipation.
+- Liberation is the individual soul’s enjoyment of its innate bliss.
+This is Moksha, or the final emancipation.
 Bhakti, or devotion without fault, is the medium of attaining Moksha.
 Perception, inference, and the Scriptures are the 3 Pramanas or means of knowledge.
 Hari is knowable only through the Vedas.
 As taught in the Bhagavata Purana, the worship of Lord Krishna is the core of their religion.

-2. According to Madhva, Padartha, or objective reality is of two types—independent (Swatantra) and dependent (Paratantra).
+- According to Madhva and Padartha, objective reality is of two types—independent (Swatantra) and dependent (Paratantra).
 God, the Supreme Almighty, is the only independent reality.
 God rules the soul and the world.
 Dependent beings are of two types—positive and negative.
 Conscious souls (Chetana) and unconscious entities such as matter and time (Achetana) are the two positive varieties.

-3. According to Madhva, the world is not an illusion.
-Neither is it a transformation of God, as curds are of milk.
+- The world is not an illusion.
+Neither is it a transformation of God, as curds are of milk or divine-dependent reality.
 Madhva doesn’t admit that the world is the body of God.
 The difference between God and the world is absolute and unqualified.
 Therefore, the Madhva system is called Dvaita or unqualified dualism.

-5. Worship of God is the indispensable condition for obtaining God’s grace.
-The knowledge protects the soul that it is dependent on God and under His control.
+- Worship of God is the indispensable condition for obtaining God’s grace.
+Knowledge protects the human soul, which depends on God and is under His control.
 Right knowledge results in love for God.
 Bhakti is the result of knowing the greatness of God.